 One key challenge in ecommerce accounting is managing inventory.
 This means tracking stock levels, reporting sales accurately, and handling product returns.
 Businesses must also deal with sales and revenue management.
-This includes meeting tax requirements, adjusting for fees from third-party marketplaces, and responding to customer needs.
+This includes adjusting for fees from third-party marketplaces, and responding to customer needs.

 Basics of Ecommerce Accounting